CISecurity/CCPA-Docs/docs/Configuration Guide.md

 Older versions of powerCLI will receive a warning printed in the assessor-cli.log when older, deprecated versions are encountered.
 On failure, the first line of the above example will show a result of "2" and will indicate that the version check has failed.
-A failure to connect and execute commands will in assessment results of "unknown" as CIS-CAT Pro Assessor will not be able to collect the system's state information.
+A failure to connect and execute commands will result in "unknown" assessment results indicating that CIS-CAT Pro Assessor was unable to collect the system's state information.

 A version comparison result of "-1", indicates that the version check resulted in an "unrecognized format".
 Since the version could not fully be determined, accuracy of the results should be analyzed.